edreamleo/make-stub-files/README.md

 The script will create this stub:

     def foo(a) --> Any: ...
+        # return a+frungify(a)
+        # return defrungify(a)
+        # reduced...
-        # a+frungify(a)
+        # return a+frungify(a)
-        # defrungify(a)
+        # return defrungify(a)

 The comments preserve maximal information about return types, which should help the user to supply a more specific return type.
-The user can do this in two ways:

-1. By altering the stub file by hand or
-2. By adding new patterns to [Def Name Patterns] or [Return Patterns].
+The user can do this in two ways by altering the stub files by hand or by adding new patterns to the config file.

-*Important*: The script applies the patterns in this section *separately* to each return expression in each function or method.
+*Important*: The script applies the patterns *separately* to each return expression.
 Comments never appear in return expressions, and all strings in return values appear as str.
-As a result, there is no context to worry about and very short patterns suffice.
+As a result, there is no context to worry about context in which patterns are matched.
+Very short patterns suffice.

 #### [General Patterns]

 The patterns in this section apply to *both* argument lists *and* return values.

-In essence, the patterns in this section work as if they appeared at the end of both [Arg Patterns] and [Return Patterns].
+The patterns in this section work as if they appeared at the end of all non-repeating patterns: namely [Arg Patterns], [Pre Return Patterns] and [Post Return Patterns].

 ### Why this script is important